Smartest Monkey Species

 Macaques: Adaptable and Socially Sharp

-Macaques are another group often associated with intelligence.
-They are widespread, adaptable, and socially complex.
-Some macaques live near humans and can learn to navigate cities, temples, parks, roads, and tourist areas.
-This adaptability can make them look especially clever.
+Macaques are widespread, adaptable, and socially complex.
+Some macaques live near humans and learn to navigate cities, temples, parks, roads, and tourist areas.

 Marmosets: Small Monkeys With Big Communication